-There is now only one remaining Reception and Accommodation Centre in operation in the province of Yozgat with a modest capacity of 100 places.
+As of April 2021, there was only one remaining Reception and Accommodation Centre in operation in the province of Yozgat with a modest capacity of 100 places.
 The centre is envisioned as a short-stay facility, where persons apprehended and wishing to apply for international protection may be hosted for a couple of days before being directed to register their application.
 In practice, these centres are mainly available to applicants with special needs such as victims of gender-based violence, torture or physical violence, single women, elderly and disabled people.

-&lt;sup>342 Both permanent and for first arrivals.
+Both permanent and for first arrivals.

-&lt;sup>344 DGMM, Removal centres, available at: http://bit.ly/2osejRh.
+DGMM, Removal centres, available at: https://bit.ly/2PThCl9.